 While I am not averse to downsizing, as it can be a great option, before doing so to release funds in retirement there are some important considerations to be contemplated first.

-The family home is usually exempt in the pension assets test.
-As a result, selling it to free up added cash to live on could lead to a reduced pension if it increases your assessable assets.
-Unless the excess proceeds of the sale will not be included in the assets test, remaining in your own home may be a more viable financial option.
+The family home is usually exempt in the pension assets test, but selling it to free up cash to live on could lead to a reduced pension if it increases your assessable assets.
+Unless the excess proceeds of the sale will not be counted in the assets test, continuing to own and live in your own home may be a more viable financial option.
 As part of our application process at Heartland, we strongly recommend that you seek advice from Centrelink to help you achieve the best financial outcome.

 After years of strong growth, the median property prices in some Australian capital cities have recently slowed – but in many areas property values are still appreciating.
-So if you are living in a major city like Sydney, Melbourne, or Brisbane, the long-term appreciation in value of the family home can be a significant source of future wealth.
-Assuming the price of your property continues to increase, maintaining your family home may provide tax-free capital growth that could exceed other forms of financial investment.
+So if you are living in a capital city, the long-term appreciation in value of your family home may be a significant source of future wealth.
+Assuming the price of your property continues to increase, continuing to own your family home may provide tax-free capital growth that could exceed other forms of financial investment.

 Retirement is a major milestone in our lives, and it takes careful consideration to decide on lifestyle goals for this period.
 Some retirees choose to downsize, and have a sea change or relocate to a retirement village.
 However, moving to a different location or cheaper house also means you may be leaving your community, social network, and a home filled with memories where you have welcomed your family and friends, and felt safe and secure.

-When deciding to sell your home, or to take a Reverse Mortgage, there are important factors to consider.
+When deciding to sell your home, or to take a reverse mortgage, there are important factors to consider.
 To help you with your decision, we encourage you consult your family, a financial adviser or mortgage broker who specializes in retirement planning, or call the Heartland Seniors Finance team on 1300 889 338.
 You may also find our free Reverse Mortgage Insights eguide a useful resource.